 will only be placed in the New Construction General Pool if the percentage of New Construction units

 exceeds 50 percent of the project’s total number of units.

+NOTE to Allocation process – Credits and Applications remaining in the sub-pools will be consolidated in its designated upper tier pool and awarded to the highest ranking application(s) therein.
+Additionally, any residual credits and applications from the New Construction and Acquisition/Rehab Pools will be placed in a statewide collapse pool and awarded in rank order until there is an insufficient amount of credits to fund the next highest ranking application.

 B. Maximum LIHTCs